-- To provide complete and accurate information. - For the accuracy of the data you submit and any consequences resulting from the misrepresentation of the information.

-- To pursue an educational objective certificate or degree. - To repay all student loans. - To perform work agreed upon under the Federal Work Study program. - To meet application and paperwork submission deadlines. - · To repay any overpayment of funds. - To follow AVC's financial aid policies and procedures. - To read and follow the financial aid Satisfactory Academic Progress regulations and read all emails from the Financial Aid Office.
+- To provide complete and accurate information. - For the accuracy of the data you submit and any consequences resulting from the misrepresentation of the information. - To pursue an educational objective certificate or degree. - To repay all student loans. - To perform work agreed upon under the Federal Work Study program. - To meet application and paperwork submission deadlines. - To repay any overpayment of funds. - To follow AVC's financial aid policies and procedures. - To read and follow the financial aid Satisfactory Academic Progress regulations.